ghc-proposals/ghc-proposals/proposals/0000-exportable-named-default.rst

 Alternatives
 ------------

-Implicit ``ImportedDefaults``
+Explicit ``ImportedDefaults``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Originally this proposal came with a separate ``ImportedDefaults`` extension to enable the imports of ``default``
+declarations.

-The only reason this proposal adds the ``ImportedDefaults`` extension is to preserve full backward compatibility at
+The proposal in its present form does not preserve full backward compatibility at the module level: it may change the
-the module level: it may change the semantics of a previously valid module that was relying on the implicit ``default
+semantics of a previously valid module that was relying on the implicit ``default (Integer, Double)`` rule.
+It is much
-(Integer, Double)`` rule.
-It is much more likely, however, for this extension to resolve a type ambiguity that was
+more likely, however, for this extension to resolve a type ambiguity that was preventing the module to compile, so the
-preventing the module to compile, so one may be inclined to just enable it by default.
-If the proposal is adopted,
+committee decided to just enable it by default.
-this extension would become a prime candidate for addition to the ``GHC202X`` package.

 Declaration imports
 ~~~~~~~~~~~~~~~~~~~